JacekDubikowski/build-your-own-framework/readme.md

 }
 ```
-Thanks to usage of *AbstractProcess* we don't have to override some methods.
+Thanks to the usage of *AbstractProcess* we don't have to override some methods.
 The annotations can be used instead:
 1. `@SupportedAnnotationTypes` corresponds to *Processor.getSupportedAnnotationTypes* and is used to build the returned value.
-   As defined, the processor care only for `@jakarta.inject.Singleton`.
+   As defined, the processor cares only for `@jakarta.inject.Singleton`.
 2. `@SupportedSourceVersion(SourceVersion.RELEASE_17)` corresponds to *Processor.getSupportedSourceVersion* and is used to build the returned value.
-   The processor would support language up to level of Java 17.
+   The processor would support language up to the level of Java 17.

 ##### Step 3 - override the `process` method

-Since now, please assume that all code is included in the BeanProcessor class body.
+Now, please assume that the below code is included in the BeanProcessor class body.

 ```java
     @Override